Snowmass 2021 whitepaper: Proton structure at the precision frontier

+As an example of the tremendous speedup feasible with \applfast, Fig.~\ref{fig:allscales} illustrates the $\mu_R$ and $\mu_F$ dependence of the LO, NLO and N2LO cross sections for ATLAS inclusive jet production~\cite{Aaboud:2017dvo} in the range \mbox{290 $< \ptjet < 318$~GeV}.
+The left panel illustrates the $\mu_F$ dependence, with the bands quantifying the $\mu_R$ scale uncertainty at the indicated orders.
+The right panel illustrates, with high granularity, the changes in the N2LO cross sections under simultaneous variations of both the renormalization and factorization scales.

-The full range of the cross section variation at N2LO is approximately 1.6\% in total, with a saddle point close to the nominal cross section, much smaller than the 11\% variation seen at NLO.
-As with the more significant cases of PDF fits, and fits to the strong coupling, such a detailed exploration of the behaviour of the cross section is only possible using a grid, and in this case evaluating the cross section only at the usual limits of the scale variations would not correctly determine the maximum of the cross section.
+The full range of the cross section variation at N2LO in the shown range is approximately 1.6\% in total (much smaller than the 11\% variation seen at NLO), with a saddle point located close to the nominal cross section.
+The high resolution on both $\mu_R$ and $\mu_F$ is indispensable in this case for establishing the saddle-like dependence of the cross section.
+As in even more influential applications in fits of \as and PDFs, such a detailed exploration of the behavior of the N2LO cross section is only possible using a fast grid.